JasmineArmoo/INST326-Final/README.md

 | `UserInterface.save_results_to_file` | Jasmine        | File handling, formatted file output                  |

-### Notes:
-1. Each method has a unique technique or set of techniques.
-2. Techniques like `with` statements, list comprehensions, and `ArgumentParser` are used once in the table and only attributed to one author.
-3. Techniques are chosen to highlight diverse programming skills demonstrated in the project.

-Let me know if you’d like further adjustments!

 ## References

 1. **Data USA.** (n.d.). *City Information*.
 Retrieved from [https://datausa.io/](https://datausa.io/)